thomaskeggin/gen3sis_sandbox/readme.md

 > - Columns must be named.
 >
 > - Columns must be in the order: $x,y,t_n,t_{n-1},t_{n-2}...t_0$.
 I.e.,
->   x and y columns, then from the most recent timestep into the past.
+>   x and y columns, then from the most recent time step into the past.
 >
 > - Row names must be assigned non-automatically.
 This is a
 >   characteristic of base R whereby row names assigned automatically
 >   can change as you manipulate the data frame, whereas if you assign
 >   them manually they will persist.
 It is very sneaky and annoying.

-#### Distance matrices
+### Distance matrices

 These can be either **local** or **full**.
 Local are compressed into a sparse matrix and must be decompressed as the simulation runs,